 Listed below is the portion of Rule 408 governing CLE requirements for new admittees.

 With limited exceptions, all newly admitted members must take an Essentials Series course.
-For additional information about the Essentials Series, see the 2017 program brochure.
 You may also shop these programs in the CLE Store.

 CONTINUING LEGAL EDUCATION AND SPECIALIZATION